FlowCI/docs/en/agents/k8s_host.md

         - ios
     ```

-* Fill in host detail
+* Fill in cluster detail
   * Namespace: namespace for dynmaic agents
   * Secret: kube config secret to gain access permission for cluster. you have to create secret first and then select it here.
   * Max Pool Size: max docker agents will be run in the cluster